 Dana-Farber Cancer Institute, Brigham and Women’s Hospital, and Harvard Medical School are located at the heart of Boston’s Longwood Medical Area, which also includes the Beth Israel Deaconess Medical Center, Children’s Hospital Boston, Joslin Diabetes Center, Mass.
 College of Pharmacy and Health Sciences, Harvard School of Dentistry, and Harvard School of Public Health.
 This rich working environment provides ample opportunities for collaboration and scientific exchange within the Harvard and MIT community of clinical, genomics, imaging, computational biology, and machine learning groups.

-Lab members have published in journals such as Nature, Nature Communications, JAMA Oncology, Cancer Research, and Nature Reviews Clinical Oncology.
+Lab members have published in journals such as Nature, Nature Communications, eLIFE, JAMA Oncology, Cancer Research, and Nature Reviews Clinical Oncology.
 Please find an overview of CIBL publications on the publications page.